 Passing jointly-owned property on death in Scotland

 In Scotland, property can be jointly owned by two or more joint owners.
 When the jointly-owned asset is heritable property (e.g. a house), including or not including a specific legal clause (special destination or survivorship destination clause) in the title deeds will determine whether or not the property will pass automatically to the surviving joint owner on the death of the other joint owner.

-Joint owners with a survivorship clause.
-By including a survivorship clause (also called a ‘survivorship destination’) into a deed in joint names when buying property, the share on the property of the first owner to die will pass automatically to the surviving joint owner.
+Joint owners with a survivorship destination clause.
+By including a survivorship destination clause into a deed in joint names when buying a property, the share on the property of the first owner to die will pass automatically to the surviving joint owner.
 This type of clause is deemed to be a contractual (not testamentary) destination; one joint owner cannot unilaterally revoke it and the property will pass as per the destination, irrespective of the terms in the joint owners’ wills.

 Passing jointly-owned property on death in Spain